MontagenAI/ComfyUI-Montagen/README.md

 - Base on the project of [FFCreator](https://github.com/tnfe/FFCreator).
 And inspired by the examples of [miravideo](https://github.com/miravideo).
 - Reference portions of media loading/preview code from [ComfyUI-VideoHelperSuite](https://github.com/Kosinkadink/ComfyUI-VideoHelperSuite) into our custom node implementation.
+- Reference EdgeTTS code from [ComfyUI-EdgeTTS](https://github.com/1038lab/ComfyUI-EdgeTTS) into our custom node implementation.